Spruce-Fir Forest Refugia

 Mammals and Changing Winters

-Toni Lyn Morelli, USGS Research Ecologist at the NE CSC, is working to tease apart mechanisms causing ecological changes in northeastern U.S. mountains.
+Toni Lyn Morelli, USGS Research Ecologist at the NE CSAC, is working to tease apart mechanisms causing ecological changes in northeastern U.S. mountains.
 Toni Lyn and her students seek to understand how American red squirrels, a key predator of vulnerable montane birds, are responding to climate change.
 In addition to analyzing long-term survey data, she and her team are working in the Presidential Mountains to trap red squirrels, put radio collars on them, and collect DNA samples in order to understand how far red squirrels have shifted up in elevation.

-NE CSC Fellow Alexej Siren is contributing to an understanding of the Canada lynx, which are highly adapted for hunting snowshoe hares in areas with deep, persistent powdery snow.
+NE CSAC Fellow Alexej Siren is contributing to an understanding of the Canada lynx, which are highly adapted for hunting snowshoe hares in areas with deep, persistent powdery snow.
 Overall, lynx populations in this range are likely to experience warmer winters with more precipitation during the 21st century.
 Importantly, most predictions indicate that a higher proportion of the precipitation will occur as rain rather than snow.
 In combination, these changes are forecasted to increase crusting conditions, reduce snowfall and depth, and reduce the length of the snow season.
 Alexej is combining the latest research in climate science, population dynamics, and ecological condition to find potential conservation options for this denizen of the north.

 D'Amato/Foster Forest Modeling - Dynamic modeling of the effects of climate change on forested ecosystems of the White Mountain and Green Mountain National Forests, with models of Adirondack State Park in process, by University of Vermont experts.